videoDAC/livepeer-delegator-aragon-app/install-nets.md

 - `<DAO-Address>` is the address of the Aragon DAO you are installing on.
 This can be the full address or the ENS name.
 - `<Livepeer-Controller>` address is `0x37dC71366Ec655093b9930bc816E16e6b587F968` for Rinkeby.

-_This will create a vote on the Aragon DAO proposing to install the app._

 **2. Pass the vote on the Aragon DAO to install the app.**

+_This step is only required if the aragonCLI does not have permission to Manage apps._

 There should be a vote in the DAO's Voting app entitled